Celebrating Delia Derbyshire: A Pioneer in Music History

 - 4 min read

 It’s time to shine a spotlight on one of the most remarkable and under-celebrated figures in music history: Delia Derbyshire.
-As the team behind Musician of the Month, we’re passionate about bringing fresh, inspiring musical stories into your classrooms, and Delia’s story is full of possibilities for engagement, experimentation and empowerment.
+As the team behind Musician of the Month, we’re passionate about bringing fresh, inspiring musical stories into your classrooms.
+Delia’s story is full of possibilities for engagement, experimentation, and empowerment.

-Perhaps her most famous achievement: her electronic realisation of the theme for Doctor Who (1963) — a landmark piece of electronic music history.
+Perhaps her most famous achievement is her electronic realisation of the theme for Doctor Who (1963) — a landmark piece of electronic music history.

-Because of the era and the context, her contribution has often been overlooked, but her influence today spans electronic music, sound design, STEM/STEAM connections, and creative pedagogy.
+Due to the era and context, her contribution has often been overlooked.
+However, her influence today spans electronic music, sound design, STEM/STEAM connections, and creative pedagogy.

-In short: Delia is exactly the kind of figure we want our classes to know about - someone who broke barriers, combined creativity and technology, and changed how we listen to sound, music and the world.
+In short, Delia is exactly the kind of figure we want our classes to know about.
+She broke barriers, combined creativity and technology, and changed how we listen to sound, music, and the world.

 What is Delia Derbyshire Day?